muratk3n/thirdwave/en/README.md

 the outsider has no silver bullet..
 I asked bunch of Californians the other day abt Ahnuld, they said 'he didnt fix the budget issue' (the issue that led to Gray's recall and his election), due to his ideology apparently..
-Well then how is that different from any other spend-thrift politician?
+Well then how is that different from any other small-gov anti-tax politician?
 Trump had some good but made bunch of mistakes..
-All in all, more experience is better
+All in all, more experience is better.

 ---